By the end of this section, you will be able to:

 If there are no dissipative forces, the energy will remain constant as the spherical wave moves away from the source, but the intensity will decrease as the surface area increases.

 In the case of the two-dimensional circular wave, the wave moves out, increasing the circumference of the wave as the radius of the circle increases.
 If you toss a pebble in a pond, the surface ripple moves out as a circular wave.
 As the ripple moves away from the source, the amplitude decreases.
-The energy of the wave spreads around a larger circumference and the amplitude decreases proportional to which is also the same in the case of a spherical wave, since intensity is proportional to the amplitude squared.
+The energy of the wave spreads around a larger circumference and the intensity decreases proportional to which is also the same in the case of a spherical wave, since intensity is proportional to the amplitude squared.